 Taking care of yourself makes good sense, leading to improved health and a better quality of life.
-If you or someone you care for is coping with a health condition such as dementia or stroke, there is a range of useful information and services to help get the most out of life.
+If you or someone you care for is coping with a health condition such as dementia or stroke, there is a range of useful information and services to help you.

 Information and Guidance